snarfed/oauth-dropins/README.md

 * `bluesky`:
   * `StartBase.button_html`: add new `handle` kwarg.
 If provided, includes the handle in a hidden input instead of an text box.
   * Add new `make_session_callback` function: returns a `session_callback` for storing refreshed tokens to the datastore, for use with granary and lexrpc.
 Handles both legacy app password sessions and OAuth DPoP tokens.
+  * `OAuthCallback` bug fix: load state from datastore correctly on error.

 ### 7.0 - 2026-02-08